anVSS1/EmoBot/README.md

 ## 🧠 Model Info

 - Fine-tuned **XLM-RoBERTa-base** on the **GoEmotions** dataset.
-- Multilingual emotion detection (English & French).
+- Multilingual emotion detection (It detects the emotions from different texts but the dataset has Englis texts only).
 - Output used to guide response generation via Gemini API.

 ---